lj1218/learning-redis/README.md

 # learning-redis

-Source code of book `Learning Redis - Design efficient web and business solutions with Redis`
+Source code of book `Learning Redis - Design efficient web and business solutions with Redis (By Vinoo Das)`